Role of the Manager

 |Mr Norman Ip Ka Cheung||NRC Member|

 The NRC has written terms of reference setting out its scope and authority in performing the functions of a nominating committee, which include assisting the Board in matters relating to:

 reviewing the composition of the Board at regular intervals, and when a Director gives notice of his intention to retire or resign.
 This is to ensure that the Board is of an appropriate size and comprises of directors who as a group provide the necessary core competencies, balance and diversity of skills, experience and knowledge to AA REIT, taking into consideration the nature and scope of AA REIT’s operations, and that the Board has a strong independent element;

-making recommendations to the Board for the appointment of new directors, including reviewing the suitability of any candidate put forward by any Director for appointment, with regard to the current and mid-term needs and goals of AA REIT and the Manager, the relevant expertise of the candidates and their potential contributions, whether the candidate has sufficient time to commit to his or her responsibilities as a Director, and whether he or she is a fit and proper person for the office in accordance with the Guidelines on Fit and Proper Criteria issued by the MAS (which require the candidate to be, among other things, competent, honest, to have integrity and be financially sound);
+making recommendations to the Board for the appointment of new directors, including reviewing the suitability of any candidate put forward by any Director for appointment, with regard to the current and mid-term needs and goals of AA REIT and the Manager, the relevant expertise of the candidates and their potential contributions, whether the candidate has sufficient time to commit to his responsibilities as a Director, and whether he is a fit and proper person for the office in accordance with the Guidelines on Fit and Proper Criteria issued by the MAS (which require the candidate to be, among other things, competent, honest, to have integrity and be financially sound);

 reviewing the performance of the Board and each Director annually and proactively addressing any issues identified in the Board and Director performance evaluation;

 annual review of the independence of each Director; and

 reviewing of training and professional development programmes for the Board.

 As the Unitholders of AA REIT do not appoint the Directors of the Manager, at least half of the Board comprises Independent Directors.